Protecting Creativity: A guide to Intellectual Property and why it is critical to brand identity.

 Only one thing is impossible for God: To find any sense in any copyright law on the planet.

 It is a term of reference for ‘creations of the mind’ and can include; inventions; literary and artistic works, designs; symbols, names and images.
 It refers to published works originated or authored by individuals, groups or companies.
 Just about everything you create can be considered to be intellectual property.
 The laws that govern can be intricate, confusing and appear contradictory, however IP is woven into the fabric of our lives; from the products and services we buy, to the work we do.
-IP law provides an incentive to create and innovate in a secure environment, without fear our work will be used or abused.
+IP law provides an incentive to create and innovate in a secure environment, without fear our work will be misused or abused.

 Defining individuality